hxtree/galaxyops/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-Join us in the build!
-Contribute to help shape the next generation of immersive entertainment.
+Join us in the build.
+Contribute to help shape any part of the monorepo.

 Pull requests and bug reports are welcome on GitHub at
 <https://github.com/hxtree/cats-cradle>.
 This project is intended to be a safe,